 I am going to let you in on a little secret of buying a new home.
 Builder contracts are written by the builder, for the builder.

-The builder contracts I have come across often feature non refundable deposits, limited finance contingencies, flexible completion dates and more.
+The builder contracts I have come across often feature clauses non refundable deposits, limited finance contingencies, flexible completion dates, material escalation clauses and more.

-With a resale home, most of the homes use boilerplate Realtor Association contracts.
+With a resale home, most of the homes use boilerplate Realtor Association contracts, or something equivalent.
 Not so with builder contracts.
 Every builder uses different wording.